 Because of short class periods, science classes in grades 6-12 may not be able to visit the Museum.
 With that in mind, the education staff of the Bean Life Science Museum has developed the "Bio-box" concept.
-Each Bio-box is designed around a specific biology theme from the state science core curriculum.
-The Bio-boxes allow us to bring the Museum’s unique and valuable resources to students unable to visit the Museum.
+Bio-boxes allow us to bring the Museum’s unique and valuable resources to students unable to visit the Museum.
+We also have an Elementary Education Bio-box available.